 - 1.)
 Populate your timetable with school time first including travelling to and from school. - 2.)
 Then include activities you always do.
-For example, sports/music club, favourite TV programmes etc. - 3.)
+For example, sports/music club, favourite TV programmes, babysitting etc. - 3.)
 With the remaining blanks, plan your revision schedule and stick to it. - Make a list of your subjects, and then exam papers, and then every topic/unit you need to revise. - Identify the number of periods of time available in 1hour portions. - Assign a subject, paper, topic to each portion. - Check you've not missed anything. - Maybe note what revision technique you will be using. - 4.)
 Saturday and Sunday are key opportunities.
 Aim for 4-5 revision sessions (30-45 minutes depending on your concentration) around your other activities each day. - 5.)
-Consider learning key quotes for English, MFL vocabulary and so on if you have a long journey to school. - 6) After completing a revision period cross it off from your timetable.
+Consider learning key quotes for English, MFL vocabulary and so on if you have a long car, train or bus journey into school. - 6.)
+After completing a revision period cross it off from your timetable.
+This will help to instil a sense of accomplishment.
 At the end of each week assess your performance and change your plans accordingly

-Subject List Working out what you need to do - you could list and use a table like this...
+\\\Subject List Working out what you need to do - you could list and use a table like this...

 Subject Papers Topics Revision methods

 English Literature Paper 1

 Paper 2

 Maths Paper 1

 Paper 2

 Paper 3

+History Paper 1

+Paper 2

-RE Paper
+Paper 3